tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: `HEAD` as a special ref pointing to your current checkout.

-TODO: Talk about how either hashes or ref names can be used to refer to a commit.
-Hashes are immutable, while refs may change.
-Say that either method can be used in nearly every place you see us using one of them.
+TODO: Refs define what's "in" a repository, more or less.
+Mention `git gc`, dangers of committing while in detached HEAD.

-TODO: There are operators that let you "move around" from a ref.
-For example, `^` gets a ref's parent commit.
-Namedrop `man gitrevisions`.
+TODO: Hashes are immutable, while refs may change.

 ### Exploring multiple branches